Our War, Our Constitution- Significant Constitutional and Legal Issues Arising from the American Civil War

 $80 Members/$105 Non-members

-A full-day indoor program held in the Ford Education Center classroom.
+A full-day indoor program held in the Valentine Hall Auditorium at the Seminary Ridge Museum, located at 61 Seminary Ridge, Gettysburg, Pennsylvania 17325.
 Lunch and a continental breakfast are provided as part of the registration fee.

 The United States Constitution and the laws enacted under it govern, impact, and protect us all.
 Its meaning and interpretation were stretched and tested greatly during the American Civil War.
 Did the South have the right to secede (perpetual union or voluntary compact)?
 Was the American Civil War a war (can the President blockade the ports of his own country)?
 What right did President Lincoln have to order or allow the arrest, without charge, of thousands of American citizens (suspension of the "Great Writ")?
 Did the United States have a claim against Great Britain under international law, for her role in support, directly or indirectly, of the Confederacy such as the Seaborne Blockade Runners, Raiders and Rams originating there (treaty/arbitration)?
 How were all these issues ultimately resolved- the President, the Congress, the Supreme Court, an International Tribunal?
 Join Licensed Battlefield Guide John Fitzpatrick, also an attorney and arbitrator, for a lecture and discussion of these important issues- important then and relevant today.